What is customer churn risk?

 Take a look at the support tickets

-The next thing customers do after encountering problems is open a support ticket—especially when there’s no self-serve resource they can visit.
+The next thing customers do after encountering problems is open a support ticket, especially when there’s no self-serve resource they can visit.

 Look into your support tickets to find recurring customer complaints, as they’re often pointers of attrition.
 Also, ensure customer issues are resolved quickly, and tickets closed before customers churn.
+Unresolved support requests often correlate with lost revenue due to frustrated users walking away.

 Metrics you should be tracking to identify churn risk factors